-These delicious vegan Lemon Blueberry Cupcakes are light, bright and so flavorful!
-They are fluffy, moist and topped with a simple, sweet vegan cream cheese icing.
-This dessert is perfect for anytime, but especially for spring celebrations!
+These delicious Lemon Blueberry Cupcakes are light, bright and so flavorful!
+They are fluffy, moist and topped with a simple, cream cheese icing.
+This dessert is perfect for anytime, but especially for spring and summer celebrations!
+You only need thirty minutes and everyone in your home will love them!

 These vegan Lemon Blueberry Cupcakes have a lovely lemony flavor and that perfect tender crumb!
 This will be the dessert recipe that you want to make all season long!
 The texture and flavor are absolutely incredible and these vegan cupcakes can even be made gluten free.
 They are easy to make from scratch and all you need is one bowl and just 30 minutes!
 Serve these for birthdays, Easter celebrations, or any other special occasion.